 The bills would prohibit a person from manufacturing, assembling, importing, purchasing, selling, or transferring any firearm or firearm part that did not have a valid serial number, including by use of a three-dimensional (3D) printer or computer numerical control (CNC) milling machine without a license.
-They also would prohibit the sale of 3D printers and CNC milling machines for the purpose of unlicensed firearm manufacturing.
-Further, beginning January 1, 2025, a person could not possess an undetectable firearm or firearm part, which would be firearms and parts comprised of nonmetal substances that would not be detected by standard security measures.
-Finally, an unlicensed individual could not manufacture more than three firearms or firearm parts annually and would have to notify the Director of the Michigan State Police (MSP) or the Director's designee within ten days of a firearm's creation.
+They also would prescribe the process for firearm or unfinished frame or receiver serialization.
+Further, beginning 18 months after Senate Bill 331's effective date, a person could not possess an unsterilized or ghost gun precursor.
+Finally, an unlicensed individual could not manufacture more than five firearms or firearm parts annually and would have to notify the Director of the Michigan State Police (MSP) or the Director's designee within 10 days of a firearm's creation.

 A first violation of these prohibitions would result in a misdemeanor punishable by up to one year in prison or a \$5,000 fine, and a second or subsequent violation would result in a felony punishable by up to five years in prison or a \$10,000 fine.
 The bills would provide specific exemptions to the prohibitions, including exemptions for antique firearms, inoperable firearms or firearm parts, or transactions involving law enforcement agencies or federally licensed gunsmiths, manufacturers, or importers, among others.